Skip to main content

 TRANSLATIONAL NEUROPSYCHOLOGY & AGING

-We are interested in studying the interaction between cognitive abilities, their underlying neural circuity, and psychiatric symptoms in across the lifespan.
-To achieve this we take a multidisciplinary approach, combining the study of cognitive abilities usingcomputer-based tasks, recording of brain activation via EEG, and tracking self-reported mental health symptoms using questionniares.
-We are also highly interested in developing Technology-Based Neuropsychological tests and tools to improve the way we diagnose different cognitive and mental health conditions; and to provide useful information that will assist in treatment planning.
+We are interested in studying the interaction between cognitive abilities, their underlying neural circuity, and psychiatric symptoms across the lifespan.
+To achieve this we take a multidisciplinary approach, combining the study of cognitive abilities using computer-based tasks, EEG brain activation recordings, and tracking self-reported mental health symptoms using questionniares.
+We are also interested in developing technology-based neuropsychological tests and tools to improve the way we diagnose different cognitive and mental health condition; and to provide useful information that will assist in treatment planning.
 To address our questions, we analyze our data using state-of-the-art analysis tools and methods including Graph Theory and Machine Learning methods.

 Fields of Interest